-Under his leadership, the VA expanded access to care by creating same-day services at every location across the country, improving its wait times and publishing its wait time data.
+Under his leadership, the VA expanded access to care by creating same-day services at every location across the country.
+This improved wait times and the agency published its wait time data.

 Dr. Shulkin coauthored a journal article in JAMA Open Network showing the results.
 In 2014, wait times at the VA and in the private sector were the same.
-From 2014 to 2017 — the time he began as under secretary to when he became the ninth secretary of Veterans Affairs — wait times at the VA were significantly shorter while in the private sector they remained unchanged.
+From 2014 to 2017 — the time he began as under secretary to when he became the ninth secretary of Veterans Affairs — wait times at the VA were significantly shorter.
+In the private sector, they remained unchanged.